FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/framework.rst

 * The tool parCorAnaMaskColorTool can help users produce this file, and convert from ndarray shape to image shape.
 Often a mask is created in image space, but it is best to create the color file in ndarray space and simply view it in image space.

+.. _usercode:

+************
+WorkerData
+************
+The framework stores new data that is scattered from the servers to the workers.
+It uses a class called WorkerData.
+WorkerData must provide an interface to the data so users can quickly go through it in time order, and quickly look up data with a specific time delay or offset from a given piece of data.

+The framework maintains a rolling buffer of the data.
+The size of this is controlled in the system_params.
+Default is to store 50,000 times and compute delays up to 25,000.

+DAQ data can come out of order, and can be missing times, or have gaps, ie, one will have data at the 120hz counter values of 1,2,4 but might never get 3.
+Moreover the data may have arrived in the order 1,4,2.
+While the framework maintains a sorted list of the times, it does not move the detector data around.
+That is if one were to go through the data array of WorkerData in order, you would look at data from 120hz counter times 1,4,2.
+However one does not do this, WorkerData provides an interface that lets you go through the times in order, and  look up specific times.
+It then gives you the correct index into the data array.

+We will see how to use this interface in the G2atEnd_, G2IncrementalAccumulator_, G2IncrementalWindowed_ sections below.

 **************************
 User Code